 San Fernando Cathedral Light Show

-Visitors will get a visual history of San Antonio in an brilliant color.
-The night-time light show blasted on the facade of the San Fernando Cathedral is a must.
+Visitors can get a visual history of San Antonio in brilliant color.
+The nighttime light show blasting on the facade of the San Fernando Cathedral is a must.

 Located at 115 Main Plaza in the Plaza de Las Islas Canarias.
-The light shows are held on Tuesday to Sunday at 9 and 9:30 p.m.
+The light shows are held on Tuesday to Sunday at 9 p.m.
 Free

 Day 3: Market Square and the Caves and Bats of San Antonio